Last Updated on February 28, 2022 by Grow with Bovees

 What is an Orange Star Plant or Star of Bethlehem?

-The Cape Floral Region, from where this plant originates, is a protected area, has great floral diversity, and is also the home to fynbos, and many other species which are unique to the region.
+The Cape Floral Region, in South Africa, from where this plant originates, is a protected area, has great floral diversity, and is also the home to fynbos, and many other species which are unique to the region.

 The Orange Star Flower is a flowering plant species from the Asparagaceae family.